raonelakurti/VMRestAPI/README.md

-# VMRestAPI to Perform CURD Operations
+# VMRestAPI to Perform GET, CREATE, DELETE and Update operations.

 Run Locally:
 I have used go mod to maintain dependencies.